Quality Preventive Dentistry in Reno, NV

 patient at dentist

 A dental cleaning is a professional cleaning you receive from a dentist or dental hygienist.
 Cleanings should be performed every six months to prevent excessive plaque buildup.
 In between regular visits to the dentist, there are simple steps that each of us can take to greatly decrease the risk of developing tooth decay, gum disease and other dental problems.
+During your routine cleaning we will remove excess plaque and polish your teeth.
+Also, daily preventive care, including proper brushing and flossing, will help stop problems before they develop.
+In between regular visits to the dentist, there are simple steps that each of us can take to greatly decrease the risk of developing tooth decay, gum disease and other dental problems.
+These include:

 We use digital imaging software in our office, which allows us to take a digital picture of you and use our imaging system to predict how a particular treatment or cosmetic procedure would change the appearance of your teeth.
 This software is beneficial for patients who are considering cosmetic procedures but are not sure if they’re ready for dramatic changes.
 Digital imaging also allows us to document your dental case and procedures very well.We take digital images of your face, teeth and smile to provide us with a permanent dental record and to provide a visual documentation of treatment.